 4. Remove Pages & Content

-When a web designer is built for design aesthetics alone, a site’s performance will suffer.
+When a website is built for design aesthetics alone, a site’s performance will suffer.
 The recent trend in minimalist design — with a stripped out navigation, fewer pages, and even fewer words per page — looks great, but often results in lost rankings, decreased traffic, and fewer conversions.

 We saw this recently with a website rebuilt by another agency.
 In the process of rebuilding the site, they removed 75% of the internal service pages for this company.
 When the site launched, their organic traffic went down 50% — and stayed down.
 It took us 18 months of work to get the organic traffic back to where it was before the new site was launched.